niplav/site/forecasters.md

 * What are methods of scoring/defining how good a question was?
 * How many questions resolve due to technicalities in the resolution criteria?
 	* Are the ratios here different across different question categories?
-	* How does this ratio develope as one puts more effort into specifying resolution criteria?
+	* How does this ratio develop as one puts more effort into specifying resolution criteria?
+	* This might be studied qualitatively/semi-quantitatively.

 Other Questions
 ----------------